FrontEndHighRoller/trip-namibia-photos/README.md

 ---

 ## ⚡ At a Glance
-- 📸 I took all the photos displayed during my travels in Namibia
+- I took all the photos displayed during my travels in Namibia
-- 🖼️ Interactive image gallery with lightbox previews
+- Interactive image gallery with lightbox previews
-- 📱 Fully responsive layout (desktop & mobile)
+- Fully responsive layout (desktop, tablet, mobile)
-- ⚙️ jQuery-powered UI interactions
+- jQuery-powered UI interactions

 ---